Dell PowerConnect: Product line

 Via PowerConnect W-series Dell offers a range of Aruba WiFi products.

 The Powerconnect-J (Juniper Networks) and B (Brocade) series are not longer sold, except for the B8000e/PCM8428-K full FCoE switches.
 Most of these products are now replaced by Force10 models.

-Legacy Devices
+Legacy devices

 This page is about the legacy Dell PowerConnect switches that are no longer for sale.
 For the current portfolio please see the Dell Networking page.

-All Dell switches will be re-brand-ed to Dell Networking and will then have a different naming-system based on a letter and a 4 digit number.
-But the current PowerConnect rack-switches will keep their current name until they reach 'end-of'sales', except for the (new) 8100 series: these will be renamed to DN N-40xx series.
+All Dell switches will be rebranded to Dell Networking and will then have a different naming system based on a letter and a four-digit number.
+But the current PowerConnect rack-switches will keep their current name until they reach end of sales, except for the (new) 8100 series: these will be renamed to DN N-40xx series.
 The existing Force10 switches will mainly keep their current name and numbering (e.g. DN S-4800 series, DN S-5000, DN-Z9000 etc.